Nolen Ellison: University of Kansas

 Ellison attended the University of Kansas and played for the Kansas Jayhawks immediately after African-American pioneers Maurice King, Wilt Chamberlain, Bill Bridges, and Wayne Hightower.
 Ellison played three seasons at Kansas for Coach Dick Harp from the 1960–61 season through the 1962–63 season.
 Ellison earned All-Big 8 honors as the Jayhawks second leading scorer in both the 1961–62 season and 1962–63 seasons, while serving as team captain his senior season.

 A career highlight for Ellison was a four-overtime 90–88 victory for Ellison and the Jayhawks versus rival Kansas State in the 1962 Big Eight Holiday Tournament championship game at Municipal Auditorium in Kansas City, Missouri on December 29, 1962.
 Ellison, who led the Jayhawks with 30 points in the game, scored the final Jayhawk points in each of the first three overtimes.
 Ellison made the final basket in the first overtime with 1:51 left to send the game into a second overtime.
 Kansas State held the ball after Ellison’s basket and missed a shot with 0:03 left.
 Ellison made two free throws with 4 seconds left in the second overtime to tie the game and send it to a third overtime.
 Ellison made two free throws with two seconds left in the third overtime to send it to the fourth.
 Ellison’s teammate Jay Roberts hit the game winner with two seconds left in the fourth overtime.
 Ellison graduated from the University of Kansas in 1963 with a Bachelor of Science degree in education.

 Post-graduation

-Upon graduation from the University of Kansas in 1963, Ellison was drafted in the 4th round (29th overall) of the 1963 NBA draft by the Chicago Zephyrs (later relocated to Baltimore and then becoming the current day Washington Wizards).
+Upon graduation from the University of Kansas in 1963, Ellison was drafted in the 4th round (29th overall) of the 1963 NBA draft by the Baltimore Bullets.

 Ellison declined the professional basketball opportunity with the Zephyrs, but later participated with a college all-star team in a 1964 Olympic basketball tour in Asia.